 The mentor will be setting targets for the trainee and this will be a focus of your weekly meeting.
 It is important that these are focused and granular in detail.
 There should only be a small number if they are to be achieved successfully.
 As the training progresses, they will be both reactive in terms of responding to issues identified through observation and proactive in terms of recognising when the trainee is ready to develop something new.
-So, while one target may focus on much clearer 'modelling' of the task set during whole class teaching (responding to children's uncertainty during independent work), this may then link to a coaching session where the mentor demonstrates how to model clearly in that subject using team teaching or a script to follow, breaking the trainees learning down into small, explicit steps.
+So, while one target may focus on much clearer 'modelling' of the task set during whole class teaching (responding to children's uncertainty during independent work), this may then link to a coaching session where the mentor demonstrates how to model clearly in that subject, using team teaching or a script to follow, breaking the trainee's learning down into small, explicit steps.
 We are developing a coaching model of mentoring, with a variety of strategies for the mentor to select from.
-These will best exemplify ways to guide your trainee and make the implicit explicit.
+These will exemplify ways to guide your trainee and make the implicit explicit.
 These will be explored further in our on-line mentor training sessions.

 It is vital to monitor targets during the weekly meeting when last week's targets are reviewed before the next are set.
 The targets need to be explicit and specific - the aim is to be able to address them within the week.
-Therefore, targets such as 'improve behaviour management' lack clarity and direction and need to be broken down.
 Therefore, targets such as 'improve behaviour management' lack clarity and direction and leave the trainee floundering, so need to be broken down into smaller and more precise guidance.
 Rather 'be consistent with following the class reward system' gives the trainee a clear action and the mentor something tangible to monitor in the subsequent observation.